simoncoessens/CityLink/README.md

 ## Overview

-CityLinkProject is a **data visualization project** developed as part of the **Visual Analytics course at CentraleSupélec**.
+CityLink is a **data visualization project** developed as part of the **Visual Analytics course at CentraleSupélec**.
 It focuses on analyzing and visualizing weekend travel in France using public transport, with an emphasis on efficiency, accessibility, and sustainability.

 Using real-world data from **SNCF (train), FlixBus**, and other transport providers, the project explores: